 Everything you need to know about the Amazon Connect call centre solution

-Update: With the sudden arrival of the COIVD19 crisis Amazon Connect can be a great solution for many contact centres looking to quickly move their call centre agents to a home/remote agent scenario.
+Update: With the arrival of the COVID crisis, Amazon Connect can be a great solution for many contact centres looking to quickly move their call centre agents to a home/remote agent scenario.

-Contact us using the form below and we’ll quickly put you in touch with recommended suppliers that can quickly get you up and running (and do a good job) or you can browse a list of contact centre technology vendors >
+Contact us using the form below and we’ll quickly put you in touch with recommended suppliers that can quickly get you up and running (and do a good job) or you can browse a list of suppliers who specialise in Amazon Connect now >

 We’ve also got some tips and options on how to manage your contact centre through the COVID-19 pandemic.